hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 If you reached this far, I highly recommend the [video tutorial of micrograd](https://www.youtube.com/@AndrejKarpathy) from Andrej Karpathy himself, along with [his implementation](https://github.com/karpathy/micrograd).
-He explains it much better than I could.
+He explains it way better than I could.

 Also let me know if you found any problems in this blog post or my version of implementation: